Employee Resignations

 Purpose

 This procedure describes the steps to be taken by employee, employee's supervisor, and Human Resources when an employee resigns.
+The President delegates to Human Resources the authority to accept resignations on behalf of the College.

 Narrative